firstcontributions/first-contributions/.github/ISSUE_TEMPLATE/issue-template.md

 ---
 name: Suggest changes
-aboucd first-contributionst: If you want to report a bug or suggest improvements, please open an issue.
+about: If you want to report a bug or suggest improvements, please open an issue.
 title: ''
 labels: discussion, question
 assignees: Roshanjossey